bbauska/W3Cx-5of5/README.md

 <h3 id="ch5-5-2">5.5.2 Persistence (part 2)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Let\'s use load/save methods is for loading and saving the list of contacts in Local Storage.
+Let&apos;s use load/save methods is for loading and saving the list of contacts in Local Storage.

 **load and save methods (persistence)**